Transcendent-Tapir/Distorted-Domains/examples/example1.md

 2
 Wanda: Did you see a mushroom woman who passed through here?
-Mime: Maybe I did, Maybe I didn't.
+Insectoid Mime: Maybe I did, Maybe I didn't.
 Maybe you should help me refresh my memory
 Ko: You can talk?
 Mime: Of course I can, I'm off the clock.
 Wanda: She was about this tall and...